flexcompute-readthedocs/tidy3d-docs/docs/api/sources.rst

 The ``ModeSource`` class represents a propagating mode in a given structure cross section.

 Behind the scenes, the desired mode is initially obtained by running the mode solver on the ``ModeSource`` plane.
 The ``ModeSpec`` class provides the settings for the mode solver.
 Once the desired mode is found, it is injected into the 3D simulation along the plane normal.
-The user does not need to evoke the mode solver explicitly; it is performed automatically whenever a ``ModeSource`` or ``ModeMonitor`` is included in a Tidy3D simulation.
+The user does not need to invoke the mode solver explicitly; it is performed automatically whenever a ``ModeSource`` or ``ModeMonitor`` is included in a Tidy3D simulation.

 .. code-block:: python